uptick/gitops/README.md

  * Better error reporting on failures.
  * Forced redeployment interface.
  * Make kubernetes specific code modular so that we can start to support multiple deployment methods.
- * Secrets removed from .envrc in the repo.
-Maybe change chart?
-Instead we'll provide a setup script to generate an ignored secrets file.
-Ensure secrets are not present in repo history.
-This allows us to move to open source.
  * Invoke commands and other tools should be extracted from the uptick-cluster repo, added here and packaged up.
 Package should create /usr/bin/gitops to act as a CLI interface.
 Convert invoke commands to this new interface.
  * Add a command to create a template cluster repo (ala uptick-cluster) and give instructions to push it up and set up a webhook.